Logging AFib Episodes

 - Log Immediately: Use the quick start button when symptoms begin.
 You can always add details later.

-- Note Triggers: Even if you're not sure, logging potential triggers helps identify correlations.
+- Note Potential Triggers: Even if you're not certain, logging potential triggers like poor sleep or high stress helps identify long-term correlations.

 Customizing Your Experience